MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials-compliance-playbook.md

 ### Step 1: Automatically apply a retention label based on SharePoint file metadata

 Auto-applying labels removes the need for your users to manually perform the labeling activities.
 As an example, you can auto-apply retention labels to content that has specific metadata properties in SharePoint.
 First, decide the metadata properties you would like to use, the locations where you want to look for matches, and the retention or deletion settings you want to apply.
-Next, create a retention label.
-Then, follow these steps to auto-apply the label based on SharePoint metadata.
+Next, [create a retention label](retention.md#retention-labels).
+Then, [follow the steps](auto-apply-retention-labels-scenario.md) to auto-apply the label based on SharePoint metadata.

 ### Step 2: Review content to approve before it's permanently deleted